rostro36/Notes/Big Data/Week 04/04_readings.md

 ### Attributes
 Attributes can be values declared in the tag e.g. *<name first="Alan" last="Turing"/>*, you can use " or '.
 The order is irrelevant, but therefore each tag can only one attribute with the same name.
 ### XML Names
-XML element names and XML attribute names are bundled in the term XML names, which allow pretty much any alphanumeric character + special chars like ü, ç, from punctuation only "-","_" and "." are allowed.
+XML element names and XML attribute names are bundled in the term XML names, which allow pretty much any alphanumeric character plus special chars like ü, ç, from punctuation only "-","\_" and "." are allowed.
 But the colon is reserved for namespaces.
 Whitespaces are disallowed.
-XML names have to start with letters, ideograms(ö,ç etc.) or "_".
+XML names have to start with letters, ideograms(ö,ç etc.) or "\_".
 ### Entity References
-Content is not allowed to have a "<", you can escape it with "&lt;" the same for "&" and "&amp;" other pre-defined entity references are:
+Content is not allowed to have a "<", you can escape it with "&lt;" the same for "&" and "\&amp;" other pre-defined entity references are:
-- "&gt;" for ">"
+- "\&gt;" for ">"
-- "&quot;" for "
+- "\&quot;" for "
-- "&apos;" for '
+- "\&apos;" for '
 ### CDATA Sections
 You can pass literal text using the starting tag "<\!\[CDATA\[\" and the ending tag "]]>", so you do not need to escape characters.
 The only thing that is not possible to pass is the ending tag.
 ### Comments
 Exist and are formed with "<\!--" and end with "-->", they should not include any other "--" and especially "--->" are disallowed for closing.
 As they are not part of the tree, they can be anywhere in the character data of a document, **not in tags**.
 ### Processing Instructions
 Processing Instructions are used to talk to a program, but do not hold acutal data, that should be passed with the file.
-It is formed with "<?*target*" and ended with "?>", where *target* is the program that should read it, e.g. php.
+It is formed with "<\?*target*" and ended with "\?>", where *target* is the program that should read it, e.g. php.
-The content of the instruction are target dependend and llike comments can occur pretty much anywhere.
+The content of the instruction are target dependend and like comments can occur pretty much anywhere.
 ### XML declaration
 The XML declaration looks like a processing instruction with target "xml" and attributes "version", "standalone" and "encoding" and if it exists, has to be placed at the beginning of the document, even before comments.